panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 <img src="./images/react-useeffect-hook-cleanup.svg" width="531" height="706" alt="React useEffect() Hook: when callback and cleanup are invoked" />

-Let's see an example when the side-effect cleanup is useful.
+Let's see an example of when the side-effect cleanup is useful.

 The following component `<RepeatMessage message="My Message" />` accepts a prop `message`.
-Then, every 2 seconds the `message` prop is logged to console:
+Then, every 2 seconds the `message` prop is logged to the console:

 ```jsx
 import { useEffect } from 'react';